kmcasi/Python/Helper/README.md

 ## [Font](Font.py)
 Font main purpose is to measure the size of a font single letter.
 But you can measure and an entire message(string) on multi lines.

-    myFont = Font("comic", 18)
-    myFont.name     # 'comic'
-    myFont.size     # 18

-The main usage of it will have different resoults base on founded libraries.
+The size will have different resoults base on founded libraries.
 What I mean is, font size will be measured by [kivy](https://kivy.org), if you do not have it then will pe measured with [pillow](https://pillow.readthedocs.io/en/stable/), if you do not have it to, then with tkinter witch is come with python by default.
 Pillow is the only one who messure the height base on the sample.

+    myFont = Font("comic", 18)
     myFont.get_width_of("AQj")    # kivy:36, pillow:35, tkinter:40
     myFont.get_height_of("AQj")   # kivy:26, pillow:25, tkinter:27
     myFont.get_size_of("AQj")     # tuple(width, height) with the values from above

+Just if is necessary you can get and change the main values of it.

+    myFont._name     # 'comic'
+    myFont._size     # 18

 <!-- List -->
 ## [List](List.py)